 Neighborhood Centers are smaller than New Community Centers.
 They are intended to provide concentrations of mixed uses to break up the homogeneous nature typical of new single family residential developments.
 The target is to have residences occupy at least 50% of the net useable floor area of the buildings in the centers.
 The intent is to draw as many institutional and commercial uses as possible into Neighborhood Centers and create the wonderful mix of small businesses and residential uses that exists in areas of Santa Fe.
 This is critical to creating community within the District.
-The College District Plan includes Neighborhood Centers to

-UPPER LEFT: Taos Street: an existing neighborhood center in Santa Fe UPPER RICHT: Los Cerrillos' 'main street" is neighborhood center scale provide the mechanism and motivation for developers to create diverse and distinctive neighborhoods.
+The College District Plan includes Neighborhood Centers to provide the mechanism and motivation for developers to create diverse and distinctive neighborhoods.
 Neighborhood Centers are not shown on the Land Use Zoning Map because their locations are to be determined by their proximity to New Community Centers, the size of the neighborhoods they serve, and the configuration of the land.
 The location for Neighborhood Centers will be identified in Master Plans submitted by developers.
 Neighborhood Centers are to be located in Village Zones.